Top 11 Windows Events to Monitor

 While the 11 events identified here are the big puzzle pieces you should pay attention to, there are other, more subtle, events that can go unnoticed without an eye for detail.

-Contact us and learn more about how our Purple Team can provide you with the confidence that your logging and alerting is properly configured.
+Contact us to learn how our Purple Team can assess your logging strategy and help strengthen your security posture.

 Content provided by LBMC professional, Bill Dean.